kiewic/HeyHttp/README.md

 # What are HeyHttp and heyhttp.org?

-**HeyHttp** is a .NET C# console application that contains:
+**HeyHttp** is a .NET C# console application that you can use to test your HTTP clients.
+It consists of:

-* The lightest HTTP server.
+* A very light HTTP server.
-* The simplest HTTPS server.
+* A simple HTTPS server.
-* Other networking protocols are also included.
+* Other networking protocols, such as HTTP CONNECT, WebSocket, and UDP are also included.

-**heyhttp.org** is a public server running multiple instances of **HeyHttp**, each with different configurations, e.g.:
+**heyhttp.org** is a public server running multiple instances of **HeyHttp**, each with different configurations, for example:

 * `http://heyhttp.org/` is a plain HTTP endpoint.
 * `https://heyhttp.org/` is an HTTPS endpoint.